subhendugithub123/solution-with-scripting-and-commands/README.md

              $  apt purge mysql-client-8.0

-# configure a service to start automatically at boot time:
+# Problem : configure a service to start automatically at boot time:
 1. List Services which are Started Automatically
 If you want to find which services are added into Systemd autostart, use the list-unit-files command with filtering by state: